mcyc/mufasa/docs/source/tutorials/index.rst

   Learn how to load your input data, initialize a :class:`~mufasa.master_fitter.Region` object, and access saved fits.
 This tutorial is ideal for users starting their spectral analysis workflows.

 - :doc:`Fitting Spectra <fitting>`:
-  Step-by-step instructions for performing spectral fits with **MUFASA**, covering automated multi-component fitting and supported spectral models.
+  Learn how to perform spectral fitting with **MUFASA**, covering automated multi-component fitting and supported spectral models.

+- :doc:`Saving Results <fitting>`:
+  Learn how to save **MUFASA**'s fitted results.

 - :doc:`Visualizing Results <visualization>`:
-  Explore techniques for analyzing and visualizing your spectral fits, such as 3D scatter plots and spectral grid views.
+  Learn how to visualize your spectral fits with spectral grid plots and interactive 3D scatter plots.

 - :doc:`Custom Usage <custom_usage>`:
   Advanced workflows for tailoring **MUFASA** to specific use cases.
 (Coming soon!)